elastisys/ck8s-cluster/WIP-CHANGELOG.md

 - Customer admin now has view access to the falco namespace.
 - Upgraded prometheus operator to version 8.13.2 and Prometheus to v2.17.2
 - Ck8s-dash upgraded to version 0.2.1
+- NFS server whitelisting has been removed from Exoscale